CaylinDewey/p3bank2/README.md

 ![Date and Time Automatically Captured](assets/readme/google_account.png)

 ### Future Features
+The programme has been <b>Future-proofed</b> with a basic layout that can easily be <b>Scaled up</b> for more complex features like:
+- More account information like addresses and contact information.
 - A secure entry system with authenticated passwords.
- - A search list on current names per authenticated user entered.
+- A search list for current account names.
- - <b>Future-proof</b> the programme by planning for a maximum amount of accounts for the Google worksheet.
- - <b>Scalability</b> is important, gear the programme to automatically add another Google account if needed.
+- More secure Google worksheets for accounts and an option to archive unused accounts.
+- The deposit and withdrawal basic structure can be used to bring in other debit or credit transactions with a description and reference number.
- - Add an compound interest earned calculation and transaction fee charged feature.
+- A compound interest earned calculation on credit balances
- - Add a statement emailed to user and a CSV dowlload file and a interface with accounting softawre feature.
+- A transaction fee charge schedule.
+- A statement and account history print out on request.
- - A query and overdraft feature.
+- A query and overdraft feature that can handle on-line applications or requests.
- - International facilities could also be introduced further down the line with live linking to currency exchange.
+- International facilities could also be introduced further down the line, with live linking to currency exchange.
+- Automated budget and payment systems.

 ## Data Model
-Google Sheets was used to store account information for the application.
-Each user account name generated a new worksheet with it's own date and time, transaction type, amount and balance column.
-The date and time was automatically entered for security, <b>data integrity</b> and efficiency reasons.
-The cred.json file was listed as one of the gitignore files.
+Google Sheets is used to store account information for the application.
+Each user account name generates a new worksheet with it's own date and time, transaction type, amount and balance column.
+The date and time is automatically entered for security, <b>data integrity</b> and efficiency.
+Accounts can be deleted here if need be.
+The user can also do minimal account editing providing they stick to the current data structure!

 ## Design
-- A flowchart was created in [Balsamiq Wireframes](https://balsamiq.com/wireframes).
+- Initially a wireframe was created with Lucid but could not be used due to limited user access on the unregistered package.
+After that a flowchart was created in [Balsamiq Wireframes](https://balsamiq.com/wireframes), which accurately reflected the changes that was made as the project progressed.
 - The site has been designed with an "easy to take in" style focussed on avoiding decision fatigue and information overload.
-The underlined navigation items tells you where you are.
 - Each stroke and click is efficient and intentional.

 ![Design Workflow](assets/readme/logic_wireframe.png)

 ## Technologies Used
 ### Language
-Python 3 was used.
+Python 3 is used.

 ## Frameworks, Libraries and Programs
-- [Git](https://git-scm.com/) was used for version control.
+- [Git](https://git-scm.com/) is used for version control.
-- [Github](https://github.com/) wa used to save and store files.
+- [Github](https://github.com/) is used to save and store files.
-- [Lightshot](https://app.prntscr.com/en/index.html) was used for screendumps.
+- [Lightshot](https://app.prntscr.com/en/index.html) is used for screendumps.
-- [Heroku](https://id.heroku.com/) was used to deploy the project.
+- [Heroku](https://id.heroku.com/) is used to deploy the project.
-- [CI Python Linter](https://pep8ci.herokuapp.com/) was used to check the code.
+- [CI Python Linter](https://pep8ci.herokuapp.com/) is used to check the code.

 ## Testing
 ### Validator Testing